 Financial risks

-The Group’s risks related to market rate fluctuations are due largely to the Group’s long-term variable interest rate loans.
-Consti monitors the sensitivity of its loans to changes in interest rates and the effect such changes would have on the Group’s results prior to taxes.
+Consti is exposed to interest rate, credit and liquidity risks in its operations.
+Exposure to fluctuations in market interest rates is primarily attributable to the Group’s long-term variable rate loan liabilities.
+Consti monitors the sensitivity of its interest-bearing debt to changes in interest rates and the effect of such changes on the Group’s financial performance.

 INTERNAL CONTROL AND AUDIT